nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br/>

 Illustration of the interactions within the `Logic` component can be found in the sequence diagram below.
-The example given is for the creation of new workouts (`workout /new`):
+The example given below is for the listing of workouts in WerkIt! (`workout /list`):
 <br><br>

 ![logicComponentUML](uml/sequenceDiagrams/miscellaneous/images/logicComponentSD.png)